siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/SupervisedLearning/Chapter-2.md

 ---

-### Q.Find the equation of the line that passes through the point (-2 , 5) and has a slope of -4.
+### Q.5 Find the equation of the line that passes through the point (-2 , 5) and has a slope of -4.

 <details>
 <summary>$\color{black}{\huge{\textbf{Options:}}}$</summary>